-*Colours may vary slightly due to a difference in fabric and digital colours*
+Colours may vary slightly due to a difference between digital and fabric colours

 Ajrakh is usually found in Kutch (Gujarat) and Barmer (Rajasthan).
 Woodblock stamps are used to create different geometric patterns that are transferred onto the fabric using natural dyes, including vegetable and mineral dyes.
 The most common colours used include blue, red, black, yellow and green.
 One of the most common dyes used for this type of printing is indigo.
 Ajrak has been dated back to Mohenjo-daro, where the kings and royals have been shown wearing similar prints to those observed in ajrak patterns today.
 The beauty of ajrak is in its simplistic yet elegant patterns and natural texture.

 Wash Instructions: Handloom fabrics tend to bleed during the initial washes.
 Please do not soak them or dry them under direct sunlight.
 First wash dry clean is recommended.